unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ### Split data and labels into training, validation, and test set

 As with classical machine learning techniques, it is required in deep learning to split off a hold-out *test set* which remains untouched during model training and tuning.
 It is later used to evaluate the model performance.
-On top, we will also split off an additional *validation set*, the reason of which will hopefully become clearer later in this lesson.
+On top, we will also split off an additional *validation set*.
+As you will see later, it will be used to tune our hyperparameters.
+Because we will (indirectly) adapt our model based on our validation set we need to keep it separate from our regular test set.
+If we wouldn't do this, then we couldn't be sure whether the model truly generalizes to new data or is actually overfitting.

 To make our lives a bit easier, we employ a trick to create these 3 datasets, `training set`, `test set` and `validation set`, by calling the `train_test_split` method of `scikit-learn` twice.